arzwa/Beluga.jl/docs/src/index.md

 logpdf!(model, data)
 ```

 Now we proceed to the hierarchical model.
-There is no DSL available (à la
+There is no fancy DSL available (à la
 Turing.jl, Mamba.jl or Soss.jl) but we use a fairly flexible prior struct.
 Here is an exaple for the (recommended) independent rates (IR) prior: